CharlesCNorton/Symmetry-Breaking-Bifurcation-Theorem/README.md

 \Delta G(t, n, d) = \frac{A_d}{n^{k_d}} \cdot (t - t_c + \varepsilon)^{B_d \cdot \ln(n) + C_d}
 \]

 As \( t \) approaches \( t_c \), the term \( (t - t_c) \) tends to zero.
-In the absence of \( \varepsilon \), this causes the base of the exponent to approach zero, leading to significant mathematical problems.
+In the absence of ε, this causes the base of the exponent to approach zero, leading to significant mathematical problems.
 When fractional powers are applied to zero, the result is undefined because raising zero to a non-integer power can lead to singularities.
 Additionally, logarithmic terms involving \( (t - t_c) \) become problematic, as logarithms require positive values and are undefined for zero or negative arguments.
 These mathematical issues are unavoidable when \( \varepsilon = 0 \), making it essential to introduce a small positive constant.

-The introduction of \( \varepsilon \) regularizes the equation, ensuring that the base of the exponent is always positive and non-zero, even when \( t = t_c \).
+The introduction of ε regularizes the equation, ensuring that the base of the exponent is always positive and non-zero, even when \( t = t_c \).
 This prevents undefined behavior and ensures that the bifurcation equation remains well-defined.
-Mathematically, \( \varepsilon \) acts as a regularization term, a common technique used in differential equations and bifurcation theory to avoid singularities.
+Mathematically, ε acts as a regularization term, a common technique used in differential equations and bifurcation theory to avoid singularities.
 Its inclusion allows the system to behave smoothly at \( t_c \) by preventing the formation of sharp gradients or discontinuities.

-### Behavior Near \( t_c \) Without \( \varepsilon \)
+### Behavior Near \( t_c \) Without ε

-To explore the necessity of \( \varepsilon \), consider the bifurcation equation without it:
+To explore the necessity of ε, consider the bifurcation equation without it:

 \[
 \Delta G(t, n, d) = \frac{A_d}{n^{k_d}} \cdot (t - t_c)^{B_d \cdot \ln(n) + C_d}